 - Stay up to date with the latest and greatest techniques, systems and technology

 - Use your knowledge of reverse engineering, forensic and response procedures

 CAREER PATHS AS A FORENSIC ANALYST

 Where will you go with your computer forensics degree in hand to begin your employment?
-If you haven't figured it out by now, law enforcement, legal firms and large corporations are all places with strong opportunities for forensic analysts.
+If you haven't guessed by now, law enforcement, legal firms, and large corporations may be workplaces with strong opportunities for forensic analysts.
 In a law enforcement position, you might start out as an officer and then complete training within your agency to enter the forensics division.
 Almost all levels of government also provide jobs for those with degrees in computer forensics.
 For example, the FBI has a team of some 500 analysts spread across the country who investigate cyber crime.
-There are some stepping stones within this career choice that will usually be followed, no matter who your employer is.
+There are some stepping stones within this career choice that may usually be followed, no matter who your employer is.